material-motion/material-motion/specifications/context_transitions/directionality.md

 ```

 `transition.foreViewController` is a fixed value, regardless of whether we're transitioning **forward** or **backward**.
 This eliminates the need to express an entire logical path of code.

+Context transitions use the `back`/`fore` model in order to minimize the amount of code required to express bi-directional transitions.